RishiKakade/Modified-Pan-Tompkins-For-Cardiac-Activity-in-Microgravity/README.md

 **3. 5-Point Stencil Differentiation**

 Replaced the numerical differentiation using the central difference method (I guess a 3-point stencil??) with a slight modification to the 5-point used in the original.
-The 5-point is marginally less efficient but more accurate (O(4) instead of O(1)).
+The 5-point is marginally less efficient (still in constant time) but more accurate.
 I also recalculated  the difference equation and realized a few coefficients were different.
 I compared the amplitude response of both and they seem to be linear between 0-30Hz.
 I decided to implement mine because of the work I put into realizing that Taylor expansions from Calc II are actually useful, and in the interest of learning something.

 Difference Function: